So, you’ve been working on your novel or memoir and now you’re wondering when is the best time for a developmental edit.

 - A discount on a later manuscript critique or full developmental edit.

 The beauty of an opening chapters edit is that it’s not overwhelming, either from the point of view of time, amount of information to consume, or price.

-This is also a fast service – you can get your feedback a few days after your booking time.
+This is also a fast service – you can get your feedback within a week.

-You also don’t pay the full amount up front.
-If I’m booked up, you can pay £50 to book a time, £50 when you send me the manuscript (just before I start), and then £50 within 15 days of completion.
+You also don’t pay the full amount upfront.
+If I’m booked up, you can pay in three installments, though the payment period is very short owing to the express delivery time.
 If I’m not booked up, you can pay half in advance and half on completion.